sai-1752/Excel-Salary-Dashboard/README.md

 #### 🔍 Filtered List

-- 🔒 **Enhanced Data Validation:** Implementing the filtered list as a data validation rule under the `Job Title`, `Country`, and `Type` option in the Data tab ensures:
+- 🔒 **Enhanced Data Validation:** Implementing the filtered list as a data validation rule under the `Job Title`, `Country`, and `Type` options in the Data tab ensures:
     - 🎯 User input is restricted to predefined, validated schedule types
     - 🚫 Incorrect or inconsistent entries are prevented
     - 👥 Overall usability of the dashboard is enhanced